ahdis/cda-core-2.0/tutorial.md

 5. Visual Studio Code: Open Command Palette (Windows:Ctrl+Shift+P, OSX: Command+Shit+P): FHIR update Java IG validator and publiser
 5. Open Terminal / Command Prompt and change into that folder

+## ATTENTION

+Due to the HAPI - release the download link to the validator is currently broken (and VS Code cannot install it), download the validator from here: https://github.com/hapifhir/org.hl7.fhir.core/releases/download/5.1.22/validator_cli.jar

+If want to use it within VS Code, copy the jar to https://github.com/hapifhir/org.hl7.fhir.core/releases/download/5.1.22/validator_cli.jar to the extensions directory:

+OSX:
+cp ~/Downloads/validator_cli.jar ~/.vscode/extensions/yannick-lagger.vscode-fhir-tools-1.4.0/

 ## Validate a CDA document